microsoft/multimodal-ai/README.md

 - Image generation from PDF files as part of the AI Search indexing process via an Indexer.
 - Usage of Azure AI Search [custom skills](https://learn.microsoft.com/en-us/azure/search/cognitive-search-custom-skill-interface) to interact with Azure Document Intelligence and persisting images generated as part of the indexing process.
 - Leverage AI Search [knowledge storage](https://learn.microsoft.com/en-us/azure/search/knowledge-store-concept-intro) to persist images generated as part of the indexing process.
+- Audio and video content is in the roadmap and will be incorporated shortly.

 ## High-level architecture